Juan Galindo: Federal Republic of Central America

-Galindo left Central America in January, 1835, stopping first in Washington, DC in hopes of enlisting the United States to support his cause against Britain.
+Galindo left Central America in January, 1835, stopping first in Washington, DC in hopes of enlisting the United States to endorse his cause against the British.
 In return, Galindo offered to provide information regarding possible canal routes through Nicaragua.
-He met with Secretary of State John Forsyth and President Andrew Jackson in May, 1835 but failed to gain their support.
+He met with Secretary of State John Forsyth and President Andrew Jackson in May, 1835 but failed to gain their endorsement.
 Galindo proceeded to London and arrived there in August.
 He had a meeting with Foreign Secretary Lord Palmerston soon after his arrival but then talks proceeded in a desultory fashion.
 By April 1836 Palmerston had determined not to work with Galindo and offered the expedient excuse that since Galindo was born a British subject, he could not represent a foreign government.

-Without a clear title to his land grant in Petén, Galindo was unable to attract settlers.
+Without good title to his land grant in Petén, Galindo was unable to attract settlers.
 Instead, he petitioned Central America for another opportunity and was provided a grant on the Mosquito Coast.
-While still in London, Galindo recruited his father and other relatives to lead a group of colonists to settle on this remote coast.
+While still in London, Galindo recruited his father and other relatives to direct a group of colonists to settle on this remote coast.
 This enterprise ended in failure; the settlers were ill-equipped, lacked sufficient supplies, and found no way to earn a living once they arrived.
 By the time Galindo returned to Central America in 1836, the settlement had collapsed and his father had returned to England.
 He also found that his influence with the Central America government was greatly diminished.

-The Liberal regime that had governed Central America was under pressure on several fronts.
-Galindo attempted to rally support against perceived British aggression but this effort failed to gain popular attention.
-When civil war broke out, he rejoined the army under Liberal general, Trinidad Cabañas.
-Cabañas was defeated by the joint forces of Honduras and Nicaragua near the city of Tegucigalpa and Galindo was killed on January 30, 1840, in the aftermath of the battle.
+The Liberal regime that had governed Central America was by now beleaguered.
+Galindo attempted to rally sympathy against perceived British aggression but this effort failed to gain popular attention.
+When civil war began, he rejoined the army, commanded by a Liberal general, Trinidad Cabañas.
+Cabañas was defeated by the joint forces of Honduras and Nicaragua near the city of Tegucigalpa.
+Galindo was killed on January 30, 1840, after the battle.